THE MEN OF MIDLAND JUNCTION

 WX15614 WALKER, Robert Joseph was born 1905 Bellvue to Alfred Henry and Flora Elizabeth Walker.
 He married Amelia May Ellen Moss in 1927 and was father to two sons.
 Bob Walker was written up in the Midland Newspaper.

-Unfortunately the above newspaper notice includes incorrect details.
 Rob Walker went to SA with 2/4th, then to Darwin before sailing to Sydney and sailing on ‘Aquitania’ to Fremantle (not Port Moresby) Walker was one of nearly 100 trained machine gunners who missed returning to ‘Aquitania’ before she sailed for Singapore on 16 January 1942.
 This group of men left several weeks later, but Singapore was about to Fall and disembarked Java where they were taken POWs of Japanese early March.

 WX9080 STRIBLEY, Albert William Lance Corporal ‘Bert’ – b.
 1911 Midland Junction to Thomas and Emily Stribley.
+Bert was the first born and older brother to Norm Stribley, enlisting AIF the same day 25 Oct 1940.

 He enlisted AIF 25 Oct 1940, later joined 2/4th MGB’s ‘D’ Company Headquarters as a Driver.
 He was KIA on 9 Feb 1942 at 2/19th Battalion HQ on the west coast of Singapore, north of Sungei Berih.
 He was with the newly formed ‘D’ Company’s No. 16 Platoon.